fran-cisko/tangoloco/README.md

 ###  Responsive tango orchestra Website

-- Tango orchestra website to the most beautiful beaches, using HTML, CSS & JAVASCRIPT.
+- Tango orchestra website using HTML, CSS & JAVASCRIPT.
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.